About these ads

 Preparation:

 i.
-Again, a warning: if you have used MacKeeper’s encryption feature, be sure to unencrypt before you uninstall MacKeeper.
+If you have used MacKeeper’s encryption feature, be sure to unencrypt before you uninstall MacKeeper.
+You should also check whether any of your personal files are stored in /Documents/MacKeeper Backups.

 Trash